aroslanov/LUTReverser/readme.md

    python lut_reverser.py
    ```

-### Placeholder Identity LUT

-If the input LUT file is missing and the default filename (`filename.cube`) is used, the script will generate a placeholder identity LUT for demonstration purposes.

 ## How It Works

 1. **Input Validation**: The script checks if the input LUT file exists.
 If not, it creates a placeholder LUT if using the default filename.